Oakland Digs Deep for Root Meaning of MLK Day

 And non-violent, radical activism is exactly what many of the participating organizations want to see from their supporters.
-Cat Brooks of APTP stood atop a Penske truck bed with a microphone in hand and called out for people to find inspiration in the rebel that Martin Luther King, Jr. was.
+Cat Power of APTP stood atop a Penske truck bed with a microphone in hand and called out for people to find inspiration in the rebel that Martin Luther King, Jr. was.

-“They wouldn’t have killed him if he was a good Negro,” Brooks said.
+“They wouldn’t have killed him if he was a good Negro,” Power said.
 “They let the good Negros live.
 They let the good Negros go on and take political office.
 Right?
 They let the good Negros be up in the White House.
 He wasn’t a good Negro – he was a warrior and a revolutionary.”

-The group began to march around 3 p.m., led by a full truck of activists shouting and dancing with the long line of the crowd below.
+The group began to march around 3 p.m., led by a full truck of other activists shouting and dancing with the long line of the crowd below.
 The people carried signs and children – they walked their dogs and spoke to strangers like friends.
 If even for just hundreds and for just one afternoon, Oakland felt united.